Anti-Bribery and Anti-Corruption Policy

 In all cases, such business expenses should be avoided if they could create a feeling of obligation, or compromise a Covered Person’s professional judgment or the judgment of the recipient or influence the recipient to do or not do something in favor of a Covered Person.

-Covered Persons are not permitted to accept gifts and gratuities from persons who do or are seeking to do business with the Company or a Manager.
-Excluded from this restriction is ordinary business entertainment in the form of meals, etc. that are reasonable and neither frequent nor lavish.
+Covered Persons are not permitted to accept gifts and gratuities from persons who do or are seeking to do business with the Company.
+Ordinary business entertainment in the form of meals, etc. that are reasonable and neither frequent nor lavish, are excluded from this prohibition.

 Providing a per diem to any party, even if for purely lawful and legitimate purposes, poses an inherent risk that the payment could be misconstrued as a bribe, or otherwise create an appearance of impropriety or unethical conduct.
 For these reasons, such payments are strictly forbidden by this Policy.

-Covered Persons may not, under any circumstances, offer anything of value to a Government Official with whom they are conducting or seeking to conduct business on behalf of the Company or a Manager or before whom they are representing the Company or a Manager.
+Covered Persons may not, under any circumstances, offer anything of value to a Government Official with whom they are conducting or seeking to conduct business on behalf of the Company or before whom they are representing the Company.

-Third Parties may not engage in conduct on behalf of the Company or a Manager that is otherwise prohibited.
-Thus, for example, if you cannot give a business gift under this Policy, you cannot have a Third Party give the gift for you.
+Third Parties may not engage in any conduct on behalf of the Company that the Company itself is not permitted to engage.
+Thus, for example, if you are not allowed give a business gift under this Policy, you may not instruct or permit a Third Party to give the gift on your behalf.

 9. Lobbying and Political and Charitable Donations

-Lobbying is the process of communicating the Company’s or a Manager’s point of view and interest in any proposed government action and attempting to persuade government officials to act in a way that we believe is appropriate for the Company’s or a Manager’s business and public policy.
-Lobbying does not include routine contact with Government Officials or employees in connection with normal government processes, such as regulatory audits, applications for permits, or product sales to government agencies.
+Lobbying is the process of communicating the Company’s point of view and interests regarding proposed government actions and attempting to persuade government officials to act in a manner that supports the Company’s business objectives and public policy positions.
+Lobbying does not include routine contact with Government Officials or employees in connection with standard government processes, such as regulatory audits, applications for permits, or product sales to government agencies.

-In compliance with local laws, from time to time, the Company may lobby representatives of various governments.
+In compliance with local laws, the Company may, from time to time, lobby representatives of various governments.
 Many governments, including the federal and state governments in the United States, regulate the activity of lobbying.
-Violating these laws can result in significant civil fines or criminal charges against both the individual and the Company.
+Violating these laws may result in significant civil fines or criminal charges against both the individual and the Company.
 Lobbying is broadly defined and highly regulated and what might be culturally acceptable and legal in one country might be illegal in another.

-You must consult with the Company’s Chief Operating Officer, or the Compliance Officer for specific guidance and prior exception approval before engaging in any lobbying activity or making any political contributions on behalf of the Company or a Manager.
+You must consult with the Company’s Chief Operating Officer, or the Compliance Officer for specific guidance and prior exception approval before engaging in any activity that may be considered lobbying or making any charitable contribution or sponsorship on behalf of the Company.

 10. Record-Keeping Requirements and Internal Controls

-The Company is required to keep accurate, fair, and complete books and records.
-This requirement applies to all Company and Manager transactions.
+The Company is required to maintain accurate, fair, and complete books and records.
+This requirement applies to all transactions conducted by the Company.
 Each employee is personally responsible for the accuracy of his or her records and reports.
-Accurate information is essential to the Company’s ability to meet legal and regulatory obligations
+Accurate information is essential to the Company’s ability to meet its legal and regulatory obligations

-All accounting records, expense reports, invoices, and other business records must be retained, reported, and recorded in line with applicable laws, regulations, and recognized accounting principles, and in accordance with the Company’s record-management program and retention schedule.
-All records and supporting documentation must be periodically reviewed to identify and correct discrepancies, errors, and omissions.
+All accounting records, expense reports, invoices, and other business records must be retained, reported, and recorded in accordance with applicable laws, regulations, and recognized accounting principles, and in accordance with the Company’s record-management program and retention schedule.
+All records and supporting documentation must be periodically reviewed to identify and correct any discrepancies, errors or omissions.

 All Third Parties must ensure that the data they provide to the Company for the preparation of financial statements, regulatory reports, and publicly filed documents complies with all applicable accepted accounting principles and the Third Party’s internal control procedures.

-The Company shall periodically audit its records to ensure that financial transactions and payments are made in accordance with the Company’s policies.
+The Company shall periodically audit its records to ensure that financial transactions and payments are conducted in accordance with the Company’s policies.

 The Company is also required to maintain a system of internal accounting controls that is designed to detect and prevent improper payments to Government Officials or others and that provides reasonable assurances that:

-- Access to assets is permitted only in accordance with management’s authorization; and
+• Access to assets is permitted only with management’s authorization; and

-- The recorded accountability for assets is compared with the existing assets at reasonable intervals and appropriate action is taken with respect to any differences.
+• The recorded accountability for assets is regularly compared with the existing assets and appropriate action is taken to address any differences.

-Bribery and other corrupt practices may expose the Company and Managers and their officers, directors, contractors, and employees to criminal prosecution, jail time, criminal fines, and significant civil penalties.
+Bribery and other corrupt practices may expose the Company and its officers, directors, contractors, and employees to criminal prosecution, jail time, criminal fines, and significant civil penalties.
 In addition, such conduct may severely damage the reputation and/or seriously disrupt the business operations of the Company and of all Covered Persons.

 Therefore, the Company views any actual or attempted act of corruption or bribery, or any act in contravention of this Policy, very seriously.
 Any credible allegations regarding a breach of this Policy or any Anti-Corruption Law will be investigated.
 Covered Persons have a duty to fully cooperate with an investigation and must provide all known information and must not withhold, destroy, or tamper with any records or other potential evidence related to the matter under investigation.

-Failure to comply with this Policy and/or lying or failing to fully cooperate in an investigation may result in disciplinary action, up to and including immediate termination of employment or termination of a Third Party’s relationship with the Company.
+Failure to comply with this Policy or any attempt to mislead or obstruct an investigation may result in disciplinary action, up to and including immediate termination of employment or termination of a Third Party’s relationship with the Company.
 Where a case is referred to a law enforcement agency, the Company will, and Covered Persons are expected to, cooperate with the agency’s investigation.

 Covered Persons shall report in a timely fashion any conduct which is believed in good faith to be a violation or potential violation of any Anti-Corruption Law, anti-money laundering law, or this Policy.
 Covered Persons may report in any of the following ways:

-- Send an anonymous report to the Audit Committee via the Ethics & Compliance Reporting (Whistleblowing) link (http://ethics.danaos.com/report.html).
+• Send an anonymous report to the Audit Committee via the Whistleblowing Report Form.

 By reporting misconduct, you are contributing to the Company’s ethical culture and upholding the Company’s values.
 All such reports shall be treated confidentially to the extent permitted by law.